cmccarthy15/carynm-plant/README.md

 - `HomeView`
 - `MatchContainer`
 - `PlantCard`
-- `SearchForm`: do *not* work on this component until after the core deliverables.
+- `CreatePlantForm`: do *not* work on this component until after the core deliverables.

 ### Additional Files
-- `data.js` stores the data for our app.
-It's being imported in `HomeView`.
+- `db.json` stores the data for our json-server.
+Check it out to make sure you know the format of the data.

 ## Deliverables